 Logo

-Oz Yilmaz shot gathers
+Oz Yilmaz Shot Gathers

 In the mid-1980s, Dr. Oz Yilmaz did research and taught seismic data processing at Western Geophysical, at the time a division of Litton Industries, but originally founded in 1933 by Henry Salvatori.
 During his teaching, Dr. Yilmaz often used 40 shot gathers that had been collected in seismic surveys around the world.
 Around the time Dr. Yilmaz wrote his 1987 book, "Seismic Data Processing" for the Society of Exploration Geophysicists (SEG), the company kindly made the 40 shot gathers available to the public.